ShihanZENG/Awesome-DSDO/README.md

 #### Artificial Intelligence

-AI is a hot topic in recent years, thought it could be dated back to 1950s when we first time talk about AI.
+AI is a hot topic in recent years, thought it could be dated back to 1950s when we first time talked about AI.
 Here are some free resources available online for you to choose.
 However, most of them require register and login, so it is up to you whether you would like to go for them.
 The courses are mostly built by industry experts, so they tend to be more practical and easy to understand.

 - [Building AI](https://buildingai.elementsofai.com/) - Building AI is a free online course where you'll learn about the actual algorithms that make creating AI methods possible.
 - [IBM's AI courses](https://cognitiveclass.ai/courses?type%5B%5D=all&sort%5B%5D=featured&topic%5B%5D=Artificial+Intelligence) - Cognitiveclass.ai is a learning platplatform developed by IBM, which provides various courses on AI, Data Science and other emerging technologies.
-There are a bunch of free AI sources available on the platform labelled with difficulty level, so you can find anything suited your need.
+There are a bunch of free AI sources available on the platform labelled with difficulty level, so you can find anything suited your needs.

 #### Machine Learning

-You will learn all the key ceoncepts and techniques of machine learning in DSML module.
-As long as you follow the module and practices of skills in your spare time, that should be enough for you learn the machine learning basics.
+You will learn all the key concepts and techniques of machine learning in DSML module.
+As long as you follow the module and practice the skills in your spare time, that should be enough for you to learn the machine learning basics.

-If you would like take some free online courses for learning machine learning in your spare time, here is the recommendation.
+If you would like to take some free online courses for learning machine learning in your spare time, here is the recommendation.

 - [Google's Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course)
-  This course covers practical introduction to machine learning, featuring a series of lessons with video lectures, interactive visualizations, and hands-on practice exercises.
+  This course covers a practical introduction to machine learning, featuring a series of lessons with video lectures, interactive visualizations, and hands-on practice exercises.

 Once you have a good theoretical and practical understanding of Machine Learning.
-You could get hands on some practical projects to apply what you have learned.
+You could do some practical projects to apply what you have learned.

 - [Kaggle](https://www.kaggle.com/) is a data science community with different datasets and projects.
 And it is a great platform to apply what you have learned.
 You could start with some classic and simple projects and learn from others.
 For example, you could start with the [Titanic Classification](https://www.kaggle.com/c/titanic?ref=blog.paperspace.com) challenge on Kaggle and play around with the data and plug and play different Machine Learning models.
 There are also lots of coders sharing their solutions in Kaggle, so you can check other people's work and learn different techniques.
 You could build up your own porfolio by doing projects in Kaggle.
 - [UCI Machine Learning Repository](https://archive.ics.uci.edu/) is a great platform maintaining 670 datasets as a service to the machine learning community.
-You could find lots of datasets suitable for build your first machine leraning projects.
-Since it is a very popular platform for finding dataset within the machine learning community, you could find lots of examples on the internet if you would like to learn from others.
+You could find lots of datasets suitable for building your first machine learning projects.
+Since it is a very popular platform for finding datasets within the machine learning community, you could find lots of examples on the internet if you would like to learn from others.

 #### Deep Learning

 Deep learning is a subset of machine learning, including more advanced techniques in AI area.
-You should have chance to know some basics of deep learning in your DSML module.
+You should have chances to know some basics of deep learning in your DSML module.
 But if you would like some extra learning materials to explore deep learning further, here are some free resources that you could use.

 - [Intro to Deep Learning using Tensorflow and Keras Course at Kaggle](https://www.kaggle.com/learn/intro-to-deep-learning)
 - [Free online deep learning course](https://course.fast.ai/) - This fast.ai course is a practical Deep Learning course, which is designed for people with some coding experience, who want to learn how to apply deep learning and machine learning to practical problems.
 This course covers more depth and more practical content.

 #### Other extra resources for AI, machine learning and deep learning

 ***YouTube channels*** - Watching YouTube videos could be an easy way to learn some practical concepts.
 It is usually more engaging and also free to access.
-However, they are more for personal use and not recommended to use as reference in your academic work.
+However, they are more for personal use and not recommended to use as references in your academic work.
 Below are some recommended channels from big tech companies - Google, Amazon & Microsoft.
 There are more other channels that you could explore further.

 - [DeepMind](https://www.youtube.com/channel/UCP7jMXSY2xbc3KCAE0MHQ-A/videos)
 - [Amazon - Machine Learning University](https://www.youtube.com/channel/UC12LqyqTQYbXatYS9AA7Nuw)
 - [Microsoft Research](https://www.youtube.com/user/MicrosoftResearch)

 ***Blogs*** - It is always nice to hear some fresh thoughts on different topics within the data science community.
 They could be some sharing of practical skills or some personal views/thoughts on some recent news or trending technologies.
 It is great to get inspired through blogs.
-However, do not cite them as reference in your academic work because they might not be credible enough.
+However, do not cite them as references in your academic work because they might not be credible enough.

 - [Towards Data Science](https://towardsdatascience.com/)
 - [Towards Machine Learning](https://towardsml.com/)